-Abbink et al. [1] present a model to allocate different rolling stock families and types to different train lines.
-They present an Integer Programming model, that minimizes the seat shortages during the morning peak hours by allocating rolling stock families and types with different capacities to all the trains running simultaneously at 8:00 am, the busiest moment of the day.
+Abbink et al. (2004) present a model to allocate different rolling stock families and types to different train lines.
+They present an integer programming model, that minimizes the seat shortages during the morning peak hours by allocating rolling stock families and types with different capacities to all the trains running simultaneously at 8:00 A.M., the busiest moment of the day.
 Their approach is applied to several scenarios of NS Reizigers that differ in the numbers of rolling stock families and types that can be allocated to a line.

 Papers dealing with the efficient circulation of locomotive hauled carriages, possibly in combination with the required locomotives, are the following.
-Brucker et al. [6] study the problem of finding a circulation of railway carriages through a rail network, given a timetable.
-Since the required train compositions have been specified a priori, this paper focuses on finding appropriate repositioning trips of carriages from one station to another.
-Their solution approach is based on local search techniques like simulated annealing.
+Brucker, Hurink, and Rolfes (2003) study the problem of finding a circulation of railway carriages through a rail network, given a timetable.
+Because the required train compositions have been specified a priori, this paper focuses on finding appropriate repositioning trips of carriages from one station to another.
+Their solution approach is based on local search techniques such as simulated annealing.

-Also Van Montfort [13] focuses on the efficient circulation of railway carriages.
+Van Montfort (1997) also focuses on the efficient circulation of railway carriages.
 He studies the assignment of carriages to trains, given a cyclic timetable and a core standard structure for train compositions on a combination of lines in the Netherlands.
-Van Montfort uses an Integer Programming model that is improved by the application of several types of valid inequalities.
+Van Montfort uses an integer programming model improved by the application of several types of valid inequalities.

-Cordeau et al. [7] present a Benders decomposition approach for the locomotive and car assignment problem.
-Their approach is based on the concept of a train consists, i.e. a group of compatible units of rolling stock (locomotive(s), first and second class carriages) that travel along some part of a rail network.
-Computational experiments show that optimal solutions can be found in short computation times by applying column generation techniques.
-In a subsequent paper, Cordeau et al. [8] extend their model with various real-life constraints, for example dealing with maintenance of the rolling stock.
+Cordeau, Soumis, and Desrosiers (2000) present a Benders decomposition approach for the locomotive and car assignment problem.
+Their approach is based on the concept of a train consists, i.e., a group of compatible units of rolling stock (locomotive(s), first- and second-class carriages) that travel along some part of a rail network.
+Computational experiments show that optimal solutions can be found in short computation times by applying column-generation techniques.
+In a subsequent paper, Cordeau, Soumis, and Desrosiers (2001) extend their model with various practical constraints, for example, dealing with maintenance of the rolling stock.

-Lingaya et al. [11] study the problem of assigning carriages to trains at VIA Rail in Canada.
-They present a model to adapt a master plan to additional information concerning the expected numbers of passengers.
-They allow for coupling and uncoupling of carriages at various locations in the network and explicitly take the order of the carriages in the trains into account.
+Lingaya et al. (2002) study the problem of assigning carriages to trains at VIA Rail in Canada.
+They present a complex model to adapt a master plan to additional information concerning the expected numbers of passengers.
+They allow for coupling and uncoupling of carriages at various locations in the network and explicitly consider the order of the carriages in the trains.
 Several other real-life constraints, such as maintenance requirements, are considered as well.
-The solution approach is based on a Dantzig-Wolfe reformulation solved by column generation.
+The solution approach is based on a Dantzig-Wolfe reformulation solved by columngeneration techniques.
 Next, a branch-and-bound procedure is applied heuristically to obtain good integer solutions.

-The problem described in the current paper is different from the problems in the above mentioned papers.
-First, the current paper deals with train units instead of locomotive hauled carriages.
-Shunting restrictions for train units are different from those for locomotive hauled carriages.
+The problem described in this paper is different from the problems in the above-mentioned papers.
+First, this paper deals with train units instead of locomotive-hauled carriages.
+Shunting restrictions for train units are different from those for locomotivehauled carriages: Due to their shorter shunting time, train units are far more flexible than locomotivehauled carriages.
 Second, the current paper deals with train units of different types, which implies that the detailed orders of the train units in the trains are relevant.
-Further details of our problem and solution approach can be found in Groot [9].
+Further details of our problem and solution approach can be found in Groot (1996).